-As new parents, we worry about making mistakes with our new little delicate delivery — our baby.
+As new parents, we worry about making mistakes with our little delicate newborns.
 I made a few mistakes, but they had nothing to do with our new arrival; instead, the things I screwed up were all things that had nothing to with baby and everything to do with me.
-If I could tell my pregnant-self one thing, it would be to remember that your body will be an ever-changing creature, so don't give up on it.
+If I could tell my pregnant self one thing, it would be to remember that your body will be ever-changing, so don't give up on it.

 I was frustrated when I started back at work after baby and none of my work pants fit.
-I'd squeezed into my jeans but the unforgiving fabrics of professional attire wouldn't budge an inch (divas), so I bought two new pairs of pants to get me through (or, to my chagrin, to start my new wardrobe of sizes a wee-bit bigger than before).
-It wasn't two weeks of being back on the job that I lost those final pounds... and then some.
-I was breastfeeding , so my body was burning the midnight oil when it came to calories.
+I could squeeze into my jeans, but the unforgiving fabrics of professional attire wouldn't budge an inch, so I bought two new pairs of pants to get me through (or, to my chagrin, to start my new wardrobe of sizes a wee-bit bigger than before).
+But after being back on the job for just two weeks, I lost those final pounds...and then some.
+I was breastfeeding, so my body was burning the midnight oil when it came to calories.
 Plus, when I returned to work, I was more active and less sedentary, even with a desk job.
-Thankfully I'd just purchased those two pairs of pants, so I hadn't spent a ton of money.
-Now they're too big and for awhile, even my old clothes were too big.
+Thankfully, I had purchased only those two pairs of pants, so I hadn't spent a ton of money.
+Now, they're too big—and for a while, even my old clothes hung loose.
 Lately I've begun slowly weaning my son, so I only nurse in the evening and sometimes in the morning.
 The "bonus" pounds I lost have come back and I feel like I'm almost back to my old self.

 1. Getting Rid of My Old Clothes

-It's also summer now, so I really regret throwing out nearly all of my summer clothes last year when I thought, "I'll never fit into these again!"
-I would keep your old clothes at least for a year, even if you're not fitting into them.
+It's summer now, so I really regret throwing out nearly all of my summer clothes last year when I thought, "I'll never fit into these again!"
+I would recommend keeping your old clothes for at least a year, even if you're not fitting into them yet.
 I'll also be keeping those pants that became too big in preparation for my future post-pregnancy body.
 I'm learning that, even after almost a year post-birth, my body is still changing and rearranging!

 2. Not Taking Care of My Skin

 After the birth of my son, my skin changed dramatically.
-I had oily skin — and always had.
-One day when he was about three months old, I woke up and my skin was dry.
+I had always had oily skin, but one day when he was about 3 months old, I woke up and my skin was dry.
 Beyond dry.
-It was uncomfortable; still itchy and flaky dry after numerous coats of my old moisturizer.
+It was uncomfortable; still itchy and flaky after numerous coats of my old moisturizer.
 I finally broke down and bought cleanser and moisturizer for dry skin.
 It felt strange to go out and buy moisturizer because I'd never had dry skin before.
-But, I'm glad I caved.
+But I'm glad I caved.
 My skin felt so much better!
 Lo and behold, a few weeks ago, my former skin came back.
 One day, my face had the sheen of a grease slick and it was back to my roots as an oily girl.
-It may have to do with hormones, breastfeeding less or who knows?
-The point is that even your skin will throw you for a loop — even months after baby arrives.
-Thankfully, I'd kept all of my prior skin care products (mostly because they were expensive!), but I'd almost thrown them out on several occasions.
+Maybe it had to do with hormones, or breastfeeding less—who knows?
+The point is that even your skin will throw you for a loop, even months after baby arrives.
+Thankfully, I had kept all of my prior skin care products (mostly because they were expensive!), but I had almost thrown them out on several occasions.

 3. Throwing Out My Pre-Pregnancy Bras

-I'm a small-chested girl (and proud of it!), so when my boobies swelled beyond my wildest expectations, I may have gone a little overboard and parted with my prior bras.
-The phrase "I'll never fit into this again!" reared it's ugly head again and out they went.
-Warning: when you stop nursing, your gals deflate.
-If you're losing baby weight on top of this, well... let's just say when you call "helloooo!" to them in their cavernous homes in a bra that's too big, you get plenty of echos in response.
-Speaking from the perspective of a respectable B-cup, it may be different for you.
-Hang on to your old bras for a year (or until you're done nursing) just in case.
+I'm a small-chested girl (and proud of it!), so when my breasts swelled beyond my wildest expectations, I may have gone a little overboard and parted with my prior bras.
+The phrase "I'll never fit into this again!" reared it's ugly head again, and out those bras went.
+Warning: When you stop nursing, your gals deflate.
+If you're losing baby weight on top of that, well...let's just say when you call "helloooo!" to them in their cavernous homes in a bra that's too big, you get plenty of echo in response.
+Of course, every woman is different.
+But my tip: Hang on to your old bras for a year (or until you're done nursing) just in case.